 Their words tend not to be under 3 syllables, with names averaging 2-5 syllables, but one word usually expresses half a sentence.

 Dassens do not have their own written language in terms of letters and numbers, but they have symbols and marks they use as signs in their homeland.
 Usually, they use these marks to describe the territories they are in for safety reasons.
 They are usually able to learn to read other Sentient languages, though many struggle to do so and it does not come naturally to them.

 By scratching marks into stone or on trees, they can communicate meanings such as “food this way”, “claimed territory”, “dangerous floods”, and more.

 Dassens laugh almost silently.
 Their laughs are, more often than not, nothing more than quiet breaths (sometimes wheezes, if they are laughing hard) that make them sound like they’re panting or crying.

 The large membranes in a dassen’s wings mean the clothing they are able to wear is very restricted.

-They cannot wear shirts like other Sentients without heavy modification, so most don’t bother trying to wear anything other than their more traditional clothing.
-Because of the difficulty of wearing clothes, and the close-knit nature of settlements, it is acceptable in many settlements (especially those with long-wingers) to live completely naked.
+They cannot wear most clothing other Sentients wear without heavy modification, so most don’t bother trying to wear anything other than their more traditional clothing.
+Because of the difficulty of wearing clothes, and the close-knit nature of settlements, it is acceptable in many settlements to wear minimal (or no) clothing.

 The main item of clothing in traditional dassen outfits are plain cloth overalls.
 These overalls give them space to move their wings freely, with minimal restriction.
 Straps on the front and back of the pants can be easily modified to suit an individual’s wings and body shape.